 We face the looming pandemic of Coronavirus (COVID-19) and the early forecast that—at the very least—organizations may be forced into “social distancing” of their workforce.
 There may be limits on customer contact and interruption in your vendor relationships.
 Thus from my experience, community resilience planning and deliberate engagement are required immediately.

-Government will likely recommend social distancing, the act of prolonged social isolation and physical separation.
+Governments have instituted social distancing, the act of prolonged social isolation and physical separation.
 This isolation, in the absence of a vaccine or any pharmacological intervention, may be the only tactic to prevent or limit the spread of the disease.

 Consider what a prolonged period of isolation and lack of interaction will mean for you, your organization, and most importantly, your people.